 Christmas day is a day for families to get together, be together and make memories.
 For hundreds of families this Christmas, their memories will be different to most with their baby (or babies, in the case of multiples) in a neonatal unit.
 While the unit is the best place for the care of their baby (or babies) they would love to be home at this time.

-In 2016 we launched ‘Neonatal Secret Santa’ for the first time – to provide a pick-me-up pack for the 350+ families with a baby in an incubator or cot in a neonatal unit (NICUs and SCBUs) across New Zealand.
+In 2016 we launched ‘Neonatal Secret Santa’ for the first time – to provide a Christmas Day pick-me-up pack for the hundreds of families with a baby in an incubator or cot in a neonatal unit (NICUs and SCBUs) across New Zealand.
+The feedback from recipients has been overwhelmingly positive.
+An example of the wonderful feedback:

-Through buying in bulk and also with the generous help of some wonderful supporters we will provide a special pack to neonatal families.
-Some items will be sourced at a discount, but there will be some costs involved and we’re seeking support to make this happen.
+Through buying in bulk, and also with the generous help of some wonderful supporters, we will provide a special pack to neonatal families.
+Some items are 100% donated, some will be sourced at a discount, but there will be some costs involved and we’re seeking support to make this happen.

-We have set up a special page where you can make a secure online donation to The Little Miracles Trust and also leave your message of support.
-A text entry field has been provided on this page for people to leave a message of support that will be hand written into a card by a Trust volunteer.
-A couple of examples from last year are below, and you can see more here
+We have set up a special page where you can make a secure online donation to The Little Miracles Trust and also leave your message of support – with a text entry field has been provided on this page.
+Your message of support that will be hand written into a card by a Trust volunteer.
+A few messages from previous years are below:

 Will you help support families in neonatal units this Christmas?